 The plating procedure uses gold because gold has high corrosion resistance, high electrical conductivity, and can be alloyed with cobalt or nickel to develop resistance to wear and tear.
 Gold plating can range in thickness from 3µ” to 50µ”.

 Hard gold finish, also known as electrolytic hard gold, is made of a layer of gold with hardeners that will maximize durability.
 Using an electrolytic process, it is plated over a nickel barrier coating.
 The thickness of this plating varies according to the duration of the plating cycle.
-The minimum values for gold fingers are given below:
+The minimum values for gold/edge fingers are given below:

 Pros and cons of hard gold